The SafeWise team is pleased to release the ninth annual Safest Cities report.

 For the purposes of this report, the terms “dangerous” and “safest” refer explicitly to crime rates as calculated from FBI crime data—no other characterization of any community is implied or intended.

-- Lone Peak, the combined police department for Alpine and Highland, is our number 1 for the second consecutive year.
+- Lone Peak, the combined police department for Alpine and Highland, is our No. 1 for the third consecutive year.

 The 10 safest cities in Utah